-Modernizing the U.S. Financial Regulatory System and Federal Role in Housing Finance
+Modernizing the U.S. Financial Regulatory System and the Federal Role in Housing Finance

 Congress and financial regulators have made progress in meeting criteria for removing the issue area of reforming the U.S. financial regulatory system from our High-Risk List.
 However, definitive steps have yet to be taken to address the federal government's role in housing finance.
 As the worst financial crisis in more than 75 years unfolded, unprecedented federal support was provided to many firms, including Fannie Mae and Freddie Mac, two large, housing-related government-sponsored enterprises (the enterprises).
 Many households suffered as a result of falling asset prices, tightening credit, and increasing unemployment.
 These events clearly demonstrated that the U.S. financial regulatory system had failed to respond effectively to developments in the markets and to the increase in systemic risks that contributed to the crisis.1 Given the challenges that regulators would face in identifying and implementing changes to reduce the potential for such events to occur again, we designated reform of the financial regulatory system as a high-risk area in 2009.2